 eZonomics by ING is about Money and your life.
 We combine ideas around financial education, personal finance and behavioural economics to produce regular and practical information about the way people manage their money – and how this can affect their lives.

 eZonomics is funded by ING and produced in ING’s global research department.
 Our aims are strongly influenced by ING’s mission statement: “empowering people to stay a step ahead in life and in business”.

 The name eZonomics comes from combining the words “easy” and “economics”.
 We try to make economic information more accessible to non specialists and show how it can influence how we live now and in the future.

 Our global ING network has several projects similar in nature to eZonomics.
-They include projects in Australia, Austria, France, Germany, Italy, the Netherlands, Poland and Spain – each are run independently in those countries.
+They include projects in Australia, Austria, Germany, Italy, Luxembourg, the Netherlands, Poland and Spain – each are run independently in those countries.

 eZonomics takes inspiration from many researchers, bloggers and writers.
 Among those are (in no particular order):